 Finance minister urges MPs to pass austerity measures after debts reach $167bn.

-Germany, Europe’s biggest economy, now faces public opposition to the deal ahead of a regional election in May and any financial assistance may face a legal challenge at home.
+But Germany, Europe’s biggest economy, faces public opposition to any bailout for Greece before a regional election in May and fears any financial assistance would face a legal challenge at home.

 Greece has already taken a string of austerity measures, prompting widespread and largescale domestic strikes and protests.